Finding Home: The House on Mango Street

 Unit Summary

-Sandra Cisneros’s The House on Mango Street is the story of Esperanza, a second generation Chicana (Mexican-American) girl living in a low-income neighborhood in Chicago.
+Sandra Cisneros's The House on Mango Street is the story of Esperanza, a second-generation Mexican-American girl living in Chicago.
 The novella, structured as a series of vignettes, spans a year in the life of young teen Esperanza, allowing the reader a window into her world through first-person narration.

 Through this text, students will study the relationship between a person's environment and the formation of their identity.
 They will think about the way that Cisneros develops the reader's understanding of the physical and cultural setting that Esperanza inhabits, and also how she develops Esperanza's unique perspective on the world around her.